This is my command - be strong and courageous! Do not be afraid or discouraged. For the Lord your God is with you wherever you go."

 501(c)(3) charitable organization.

-We continue to serve our community by teaching skills that enrich lives, introducing new creative experiences, bringing people together, and give back to those in need.
+Today, Courageous Community Evansville continues to serve the community by teaching life-enriching skills, introducing new creative experiences, fostering meaningful connections, and giving back to those in need.

 Stacie Kierstead - President